APC Gene Mutation

 by Dan Dry Dock Shockley I am 60 years old, retired from the Navy (a veteran of Operation Desert Storm, Enduring Freedom and Iraqi Freedom) and a 9-year hereditary colon cancer warrior.
 In May 2012, at the age of 51, my first colonoscopy revealed 100...

-More Information on APC Mutations
+More Information for People with Inherited APC Gene Mutations

 Cancer Risks